yuhenghuang/local_leetcode/README.md

 ##### non-trivial constructor of class `Solution`

-The library internally distinguish *solution* and *design* types of problems by checking whether the class is trivially constructable.
+The library internally distinguishes *solution* and *design* types of problems by checking whether the class is trivially constructable.

 This logic fails if `Solution` has an explicit constructor.